What is I-pill?

 Frequently Asked Questions

-What is the use of I-pill?
+1. What is the use of I-pill?

-It is used as an emergency contraceptive tablet in the event of unsafe intercourse or failure of contraception, to avoid unintended pregnancy.
+It is used as an emergency contraceptive tablet in the event of unsafe intercourse or failure of contraception to avoid unintended pregnancy.
 Within 24-72 hours after having unprotected sex, the emergency contraceptive pill must be taken.

-Is it safe to use an I-pill once?
+2. Is it safe to use an I-pill once?

-Can I-pill be taken after 72 hours?
+3. Can I-pill be taken after 72 hours?

 Emergency contraceptive pills (ECPs) are pills that can be taken for up to 120 hours (5 days) following unprotected sex, also referred to as the morning-after pill.
-Some forms of emergency contraception function best after intercourse if taken within 72 hours (3 days)
+Some forms of emergency contraception function best after intercourse if taken within 72 hours (3 days).

-Is I-pill 100% safe?
+4. Is I-pill 100% safe?

-The pill is 99 percent successful if you use it perfectly.
-But individuals are not perfect and it's easy to forget or miss pills, so the pill is about 91 percent effective in fact.
+The pill is 99 per cent successful if you use it perfectly.
+But individuals are not perfect, and it's easy to forget or miss pills, so the pill is about 91 per cent effective in fact.
 That means that each year, about 9 out of 100 pill users get pregnant.

-Can emergency pills fail?
+5. Can emergency pills fail?

-Around 50-100 percent of the time, one-dose emergency contraceptive pills avoid pregnancy.
+Around 50-100 per cent of the time, one-dose emergency contraceptive pills avoid pregnancy.
 Ovulation timing, BMI, and drug interactions are some reasons why emergency contraceptive pills can fail.

-Can I pill delay periods?
+6. Can I pill delay periods?

 A successful means of avoiding pregnancy and treating certain medical problems is to take birth control pills.
 Since the pill works in your system by adding various hormones, it can influence your menstrual cycle.
-Some women may have light bleeding, and others may fully miss their cycles.
+Some women may have light bleeding, and others may entirely miss their cycles.

-What are the side effects of I-pill?
+7. What are the side effects of I-pill?

 Potential side effects are - Nausea, headaches, dizziness, and breast tenderness, frequent menstrual bleeding (more common with the mini-pill).
 Changes in mood.
 Clots of blood (rare in women under 35 who do not smoke)

-How often can I use an I-pill?
+8. How often can I use an I-pill?

-Does i-pill affect future pregnancy?
+11. Does i-pill affect future pregnancy?

 Disclaimer: The information provided herein is accurate, updated and complete as per the best practices of the Company.
 Please note that this information should not be treated as a replacement for physical medical consultation or advice.
 We do not guarantee the accuracy and the completeness of the information so provided.
 The absence of any information and/or warning to any drug shall not be considered and assumed as an implied assurance of the Company.
 We do not take any responsibility for the consequences arising out of the aforementioned information and strongly recommend you for a physical consultation in case of any queries or doubts.